katjagrace/katjagrace.github.io/_posts/2022-01-18-covid-survey.md

 <a href="https://photobucket.com/u/katjasgrace/p/6c0225a5-5cbf-4dfa-96d3-e352e8f0357c" target="_blank"><img class="full-width" src="https://hosting.photobucket.com/images/i/katjasgrace/Screen_Shot_2022-01-17_at_10.26.00_PM.png?width=1920&height=1080&fit=bounds" border="0" alt="Screen_Shot_2022-01-17_at_10.26.00_PM"/></a>

-Notes:
-  - 8th column heading ends: "...you were on average in 2019";
-  - For the second column, other options that nobody in this group agreed to were 'I am unable to walk up stairs without resting afterward', and 'A doctor has diagnosed me with having specific organ damage'.
+*(8th column heading ends: "...you were on average in 2019"; for the second column, other options that nobody in this group agreed to were 'I am unable to walk up stairs without resting afterward', and 'A doctor has diagnosed me with having specific organ damage'.)*

 Taking answers at face value, about eight of these sound pretty bad to me, just on column Q grounds.
 However it seems likely that some amount of miscommunication is going on, so I trust more impressions coming from several questions.
 On that basis, maybe half sound like very likely a big deal to me, holistically (and most of the others plausibly so).